Commentary by Jack Kelley

 Now this was no small feat.
 Nineveh was a large and important city.
 According to Jonah 3:3 a visit to Nineveh required 3 days just to see it all.
 Jonah 4:11 tells us 120,000 people lived there.
-Some scholars say the fact that God said they didn’t know their right hand from their left means He was only counting the children under the age of reason.
-If so, that would have made the total population more like half a million.
 And everyone of them from the greatest to the least obeyed the King’s directive.

 Besides fasting, praying and donning sack cloth we’re not told just what the Ninevites did to postpone their time of judgment.
 The King’s decree called on the people to give up their evil ways and their violent behavior, but there’s no indication that they ever converted to Judaism or offered sacrifices for their sins, or even began to worship the God who had threatened them.
 We don’t know of any who were saved through faith in the coming Redeemer.
 They just tried to behave in a manner they thought would be more acceptable to Him.

 It was external, physical, national behavior and to some extent it worked.
 One generation of Ninevites was spared a terrible judgment and allowed to die in peace, but as far as we can tell they all went to Hell anyway.
-And the next generation behaved as badly as ever.
-They conquered the Northern Kingdom and scattered its people to the four winds leading them away into slavery.
+And the next generation went back to behaving as badly as ever.
+They conquered the Northern Kingdom and scattered its people to the four winds, leading them away into slavery.
 The one after that came within one day of conquering the South before God put an end to their evil ways.
-The night before the battle when they were camped on Mt.
-Scopus looking down over the Temple Mount God sent an angel into their camp with devastating results.
+The night before the battle, when they were camped on Mt.
+Scopus looking down over the Temple Mount, God sent an angel into their camp with devastating results.

 Then the Angel of the LORD went out and put to death a hundred and eighty-five thousand men in the Assyrian camp.
 When the people got up the next morning—there were all the dead bodies!
 So Sennacherib king of Assyria broke camp and withdrew.
 He returned to Nineveh and stayed there.
 (Isaiah 37:36-37)